12 Health Care Stocks Moving In Monday's Pre-Market Session - Benzinga

 Gainers

-- Dermata Therapeutics DRMA shares moved upwards by 8.73% to $1.12.
-The market value of their outstanding shares is at $10.3 million.
+- Palisade Bio PALI shares moved upwards by 8.88% to $0.56.
+The market value of their outstanding shares is at $10.2 million.

 Losers

-- Stealth BioTherapeutics MITO stock decreased by 38.7% to $0.25 during Monday's pre-market session.
-The market value of their outstanding shares is at $14.9 million.
+- The Oncology Institute TOI shares declined by 21.7% to $6.9 during Monday's pre-market session.
+The market value of their outstanding shares is at $505.4 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.